CPHDH/Curatescape/README.md

 ##Client Apps

-The native client applications are not yet available for download.
+The native client applications for Android and iOS are not yet available for download.